 - Steering Stabilizer Bar: A steering stabilizer that is loose may lead to the death wobble.

-Why is this Problematic in Jeeps?
+Why is This a Problem in Jeeps?

-A couple main reasons this problem is mostly isolated to Jeeps: first, many Jeeps are coil-sprung with a track bar setup and secondly, a lot of Jeep owners get their Jeeps lifted or modified or have after-market track bars installed.
+Many Jeeps are coil-sprung with a track bar setup and secondly, a lot of Jeep owners get their Jeeps lifted or modified or have after-market track bars installed.
 Jeep models affected by this design are: the Cherokee, Grand Cherokee and Wrangler.
-If it's any consolation (I know it's not) this problem also occurs in some Ford and Dodge trucks, especially older Broncos.
+If it’s any consolation (I know it’s not) this problem also occurs in some Ford and Dodge trucks, especially older Broncos.

-Fixing the Jeep Death Wobble
+Fixing the Wobble

 Obviously, to fix the wobble you need to know what’s causing it.
 The best way to do that (although frustrating) is to go through the common causes one-by-one until you find it.
 Let’s start small and work our way up: